Energy conditions for non-timelike thin shells: Applications in general relativity in four dimensions

 By the first junction conditions $[\sigma_{AB}]=0$, we obtain

 Then, using the Barrab\`{e}s-Israel junction conditions (\ref{components3-n2}) and

 we obtain

-Using $\lambda-\lambda_0=-{\cal C}\sqrt{r^2-m^2}/E$ from Eq.~(\ref{r-lambda}), we can write those quantities in terms of $r$ as
+Using $\lambda-\lambda_0=-{\cal C}\sqrt{r^2-m^2}$ from Eq.~(\ref{r-lambda}), we can write those quantities in terms of $r$ as

-This result is consistent with the one in~\cite{Khakshournia:2011cj}, in which ${\bar E}=1$ is assumed.
+This result is consistent with the one in~\cite{Khakshournia:2011cj}.
 Since we have $p=0$ and $J\ne 0$, the induced energy-momentum tensor $t_{\mu\nu}$ on the null shell is of the Hawking-Ellis type III and violates all the standard energy conditions by Proposition~\ref{Prop:EC-null}.
+For this reason, the present spacetime cannot be a model describing gravitational collapse of any kind of physically reasonable matter field.

 Our result is conclusive because we have not used any approximation. $t_{\mu\nu}$ on the shell is now given by

 For our interest, let us see what happens in the slow-rotation approximation up to the linear order of $m/r$.
 In this approximation, Eq.~(\ref{t-III2}) can be written as